Psyshadow/HCIclone/README.md

 Optional: in this part you can also document the prototyping process: show different iterations, as well as failed ideas (Weeks 6-10)
 ### Low-fi Prototypes
 The task of the exercise session **24/10/2019** was to do prototyping.
 Prototyping helps to narrow down and test ideas.
 In a first phase, we only did low-fi, paper prototypes since this helps to boost discussions and since the prototypes are only made out of paper it is more likely to throw an idea away and it is cost-and-time-effective.
 Since the time in the exercise session was not enough the team decided that all team members continue doing paper prototypes at home, these prototypes will then be discussed during the team meeting of the **29/10/2019**.
+The prototypes for the different interest checks where then built with the help of PowerPoint but still kept loo-fi.

 ### User Study
 To understand the needs of the users, how intuitively the website design is and if all the features are necessary, a user study has been set up.